 Who is at risk?

-- Women who have premature (early) menopause or decreased estrogen production due to cancer therapy (i.e. women taking hormonal therapy, such as aromatase inhibitors or leuprolide; or menopause induced by surgery, chemotherapy or radiation).
+- Women who have premature (early) menopause or decreased estrogen production due to cancer therapy (i.e. women taking hormonal therapy, such as aromatase inhibitors or leuprolide, or menopause induced by surgery, chemotherapy or radiation).
 Of note, tamoxifen increases the risk of osteoporosis in premenopausal women, but can actually increase bone density in menopausal women, thereby decreasing the chance of osteoporosis.

 - Survivors of childhood cancers.

-- Long-term use of corticosteroids (dexamethasone and prednisone, greater than 5mg per day for 2 months or more).
+- Long-term use of corticosteroids (dexamethasone and prednisone, greater than 5 mg per day for 2 months or more).

 - Patients who have had their stomach surgically removed (gastrectomy).

-There are additional risk factors that are not specific to having cancer, such as smoking, consuming excessive alcohol, leading an inactive lifestyle, being petite and thin, having a diet low in calcium and vitamin D, and missing menstrual periods.
+There are additional risk factors that are not specific to having cancer, including smoking, consuming excessive alcohol, leading an inactive lifestyle, being petite and thin, having a diet low in calcium and vitamin D, and missing menstrual periods.
 Osteoporosis is more common in women (80% women, 20% men), those with a family history, Caucasians and those of Asian or Latino descent, although all races have some risk.
 You can learn more about other risk factors by visiting the National Osteoporosis Foundation.